 - 2 eggs beaten until uniform plus one more for egg wash

 - 4-1/2 to 5 cups bread flour or all purpose flour

 - optional: sesame, poppy, or caraway seeds

 Make the Dough

-Dissolve the sugar and yeast in the warm water; set aside;
+Dissolve one tsp. of sugar and yeast in the warm water; set aside;

 Warm the milk and butter together.
 I use the 8 oz. beverage setting of my microwave.

 Put milk, butter, remaining sugar, and salt in the bowl of a stand mixer, add two cups of flour and mix thoroughly.
 Add the yeast mixture, the beaten eggs, and another cup of flour and mix.
 Add the remaining 1-1/2 cups of flour and mix.
 Increase the mixer speed a notch and add more flour as needed until the mixture cleans the side of the bowl.